AK-47: Furniture

-The AK-47 was originally equipped with a buttstock, handguard and an upper heat guard made from solid wood.
-With the introduction of the Type 3 receiver the buttstock, lower handguard and upper heatguard were manufactured from birch plywood laminates.
+The AK-47 was originally equipped with a buttstock, handguard, and an upper heat guard made from solid wood.
+With the introduction of the Type 3 receiver the buttstock, lower handguard, and upper heat guard were manufactured from birch plywood laminates.
 Such engineered woods are stronger and resist warping better than the conventional one-piece patterns, do not require lengthy maturing, and are cheaper.
 The wooden furniture was finished with the Russian amber shellac finishing process.
 AKS and AKMS models featured a downward-folding metal butt-stock similar to that of the German MP40 submachine-gun, for use in the restricted space in the BMP infantry combat vehicle, as well as by paratroops.
 All 100 series AKs use plastic furniture with side-folding stocks.

 Magazines

 The standard magazine capacity is 30 rounds.
-There are also 10, 20, and 40-round box magazines, as well as 75-round drum magazines.
+There are also 10-, 20-, and 40-round box magazines, as well as 75-round drum magazines.

 The AK-47's standard 30-round magazines have a pronounced curve that allows them to smoothly feed ammunition into the chamber.
 Their heavy steel construction combined with "feed-lips" (the surfaces at the top of the magazine that control the angle at which the cartridge enters the chamber) machined from a single steel billet makes them highly resistant to damage.
 These magazines are so strong that "Soldiers have been known to use their mags as hammers, and even bottle openers".
-This contributes to the AK-47 magazine being more reliable, but makes it heavier than U.S. and NATO magazines.
+This contributes to the AK-47 magazine being more reliable but makes it heavier than US and NATO magazines.